prinnevald/project-ideas/README.md

 * Write minesweeper game with Qt.
 * Write CS-like game with server and custom protocol so it would run in a restricted network
 * Continue to work on ComixDownloader (It would be nice to finish it by the end of May)
+* Create an IRC server for HANS from Arduino